FM Technical Profile: WDLG

 active, then went silent again citing financial issues.
 They

-are currently silent as of August 2010, and a construction permit
+were silent again as of August 2010, and a construction permit they

 - In late